MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-09-privatecluster.md

 - Make sure the AKS cluster does not have **any** public IP address
 - Configure the Azure SQL Database so that it is only reachable over a private IP address
-- Use an open source managed database, such as Azure SQL Database for MySQL or Azure Database for Postgres

 ## Learning Resources